In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is psychopathy.

 Psychopathic individuals also have impairments in the affective component of theory of mind reasoning, or mentalization.
 This means they have difficulty imagining the emotional states of others.

-Normally, pain in others is aversive, and children learn to control their behaviour accordingly to minimize this, but this process is disrupted in psychopaths.
-Psychopaths also have deficits in responding to emotionally provocative images, including facial expressions .
+Normally, pain in others is aversive, and children learn to control their behaviour accordingly to minimize this.
+In psychopaths, this process is disrupted.
+Psychopaths also have deficits in responding to emotionally provocative images, including facial expressions.

 Consequences of psychopathy